 In this lesson we have talked about "unprotected" exposures.
-By dressing a worker in an air-supplied plastic suit we can reduce his tritium exposure by a factor of 100 or more.
-This subject will be left to the next chapter.
+By dressing you in an air-supplied plastic suit we can reduce your tritium exposure by a factor of 100 or more.
+This subject will be left for a later time.

 However, once you have been exposed, you can reduce your committed dose by increasing your fluid intake.
-Such a course of action may well be recommended for accidental large uptakes of several mSv committed, but you wouldn't do it routinely.
+Such a course of action may well be wise for accidental large uptakes of several mSv committed, but you wouldn't do it routinely.
 The infamous 1990 tritiated drink incident, when an ex-worker added tritium to a drink cooler, is an example of this.
 Eight workers picked up a total of 466 man-mSv of tritium dose through no fault of their own.
 They were put on a regime of extra fluid intake under medical supervision: this saved about 275 man-mSv.